 This job is full-time and includes a salary and benefits competitive with other independent nonprofit news organisations.
 It is a remote-working position and you may be based anywhere in the US.

-Please review the details of this opportunity and submit your application online by Monday 20 April 2020 at 11:59pm GMT, including a résumé; up to three samples of your previous work; and a personalized cover letter telling us why this is the project and job for you and what is the first investigative lead you’d want to pursue (and why).
+Please review the details of this opportunity and submit your application online by Friday 15 May 2020 at Midnight (11.59pm) GMT , including a résumé; up to three samples of your previous work; and a personalized cover letter telling us why this is the project and job for you and what is the first investigative lead you’d want to pursue (and why).
 Please also state your salary expectations.

 Questions?
 Send them to [email protected].